phil-opp/blog_os/blog/content/posts/07-remap-the-kernel/index.md

 ## Preparation
 There are many things that can go wrong when we switch to a new table.
 Therefore it's a good idea to [set up a debugger][set up gdb].
 You should not need it when you follow this post, but it's good to know how to debug a problem when it occurs[^fn-debug-notes].
 [set up gdb]: {{% relref "set-up-gdb.md" %}}
-[^fn-debug-notes]: For this post the most useful GDB command is probably `p/x *((long int*)0xfffffffffffff000)@512`.
-It prints all entries of the recursively mapped P4 table by interpreting it as an array of 512 long ints (the `@512` is GDB's array syntax).
-Of course you can also print other tables by adjusting the address.

 We also update the `Page` and `Frame` types to make our lives easier.
 The `Page` struct gets some derived traits: